swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 }
 ```

 In *constructor* we provide imagesArray, and we set **currentIndex** to 0.
-At first, we would like to implement method for just changing image to next one.
-So what conditions should outr **nextImage** method has?
-We definitely want to increment **currentIndex**, but on the other hand we don't want to be outside of array.
+At first, we would like to implement a method for just changing the image to the next one.
+So what conditions should our **nextImage** method have?
+We definitely want to increment **currentIndex**, but on the other hand, we don't want to be outside of the array.

 ```javascript
 nextImage() {